 Elevation gain: 309 m

-*Please note that for fall 2020 the Sunshine Gondola is not open to the public and there are no washroom or dining services available.
-Sunshine Meadows can still be accessed by hiking up the ski-out, which adds an additional 5 km (one way) and 500 m elevation gain.
+*Please note that the Sunshine Gondola stops running on September 10th.
+Sunshine Meadows can still be accessed by hiking up the ski-out, which adds 5 km (one way) and 500 m elevation gain.

 3. Bourgeau Lake